j801h/j801h.github.io/_projects/fea.md

 <br>
 <br>
-**Then, to verify that I can alter base openFOAM case-studies, I doubled the inlet pressure, refined the mesh along each dimension, did some CPU optimization (8-core -> 16-core processing), and re-ran the simulation:**
+Then, to verify that I can alter base openFOAM case-studies, I doubled the inlet pressure, refined the mesh along each dimension, did some CPU optimization (8-core -> 12-core processing), and re-ran the simulation:
 <br>
 <br>